Patch Adams (film)

-Patch Adams is a 1998 American comedy-drama film directed by Tom Shadyac.
-It stars Robin Williams, Monica Potter, Philip Seymour Hoffman, Bob Gunton, Daniel London, and Peter Coyote.
-Set in the late 1960s and early 1970s, it is based on the life story of medical doctor Hunter "Patch" Adams and the book Gesundheit: Good Health Is a Laughing Matter by Adams and Maureen Mylander.
+Patch Adams is a 1998 American comedy-drama film directed by Tom Shadyac, written by Steve Oedekerk, and starring Robin Williams in the title role, Monica Potter, Philip Seymour Hoffman, Bob Gunton, Daniel London and Peter Coyote.
+Set in the late 1960s and early 1970s, it is loosely based on the life story of medical doctor Hunter "Patch" Adams and the book Gesundheit: Good Health Is a Laughing Matter by Adams and Maureen Mylander.

+Patch Adams was released by Universal Pictures on December 25, 1998.
 The film received generally negative reviews from critics, with criticism for the sentimentality and direction.
 However, it was a box-office success, grossing $202.3 million against a $50–90 million budget.